Sex and the City Follow-Up TV Series in the Works

 The book takes a look at sex, dating and friendship—you know, the basis for Sex and the City—but what those things look like after the age of 50.

-"The original Sex and the City book and series served as a groundbreaking touchstone for an entire generation of women, myself included," Nicole Clemens, president of Paramount TV, said in a statement provided to The Hollywood Reporter.
+"The original Sex and the City book and series served as a groundbreaking touchstone for an entire generation of women, myself included," Nicole Clemens, president of Paramount TV, said in a statement.
 "We're thrilled to be able to continue that conversation from the underrepresented point of view of women in their 50s and answer the question with, 'Yes!
 There is more sex in the city!'"

 Bushnell will write a pilot script and executive produce.